skip to main content

 • A barrier made of perforated material, mesh, or netting must not have holes bigger than 50mm wide and the material must be firmly attached to a rail at the top and bottom of the barrier/fencing.

 • Gates are to be self closing, open outwards from the pool, and be clear of anything likely to hold them open.
-A self locking catch must be attached at least 1.5m high if on the outside of the barrier, and incapable of being unlocked by pulling, lifting, or pushing on the gate.
+A self locking catch must be attached either 1.5m high if on the outside of the barrier or 150mm below the top surface of the solid parallel gate/fence/door.
+The self locking barrier must be incapable of being unlocked by pulling, lifting, or pushing on the gate.

-• When a building forms part of a barrier, the door in the building must have a lock preventing that door from being readily opened by children under the age of six years.
+• When a building forms part of a barrier, the door in the building must have a lock preventing that door from being readily opened by children under the age of five years.

 Any gates and doors need to open away from the pool.
-Every gate needs to be fitted with a self-closing and self-latching device that closes/latches from a static start of 15cm.
+Every gate needs to be fitted with a self-closing and self-latching device that closes/latches from a static start of 150mm.

 The outside latches must be at least 1500mm above the ground and the inside latch must not be accessible by reaching through the gate unless the hole in the gate is at a minimum height of 1200mm above ground/finished floor level.